 The training organization is to determine the number of students enrolled on the course and provide information on the student/staff ratio.

-The student training materials (e.g. notes, presentations and reference documents etc) should be up-to-date taking into account the latest IALA standards and industry developments and of a suitable quality and standard to enable the student to complete the course.
+The student training materials (e.g. notes, presentations and reference documents etc) should be consistent with IALA standards and up-to-date taking into account any recent changes and industry developments.
+These training materials should be available to the student for their reference.

 Where e-learning, distance or blended delivery is proposed, training organizations should consider the necessary adjustments that may be required.